 If you just got your first longboard, you are probably wondering what you should do to clean it.
 Longboard parts get dirty quickly and can be easily dinged or damaged by your surroundings while traveling.

-To avoid getting your hands dirty, take a towel and rub from top to bottom.
+To avoid getting your hands dirty, take a towel and rub it from top to bottom.
 If you don’t have any prior knowledge, fear not.
 This article will provide you with the details you need to prolong the cleanliness and overall life of your board.

 Table of Contents

-How to Clean Longboard Wheels & Bearings
+Ways to Clean Longboard Wheels & Bearings

 1. Making the Wheels Sparkly Clean